-The Advisory Committee also recommended the strengthening of the monitoring work of the Council of the Republic Broadcasting Agency and the review of "the manner in which its members are designated with a view to ensuring that national minority perspectives are adequately represented."46 Whereas the Action Plan does not address the competences of the Council, it addresses the issue of minority participation in several ways (III.
-Current overview): one member of the Council represents national councils of national minorities (and participation of national minority councils in the work of the Council based on clear selection criteria - see Activity 3.3.) and the general director of a public broadcaster is required to obtain an opinion of a national council of a national minority before the general direct submits his/her proposal for the appointment of the editor to the management board.
+The Advisory Committee also recommended the strengthening of the monitoring work of the Council of the Republic Broadcasting Agency and the review of "the manner in which its members are designated with a view to ensuring that national minority perspectives are adequately represented."
+Whereas the Action Plan does not address the competences of the Council, it addresses the issue of minority participation in several ways (III.
+Current overview): one member of the Council represents national councils of national minorities (and participation of national minority councils in the work of the Council based on clear selection criteria - see Activity 3.3.) and the general director of a public broadcaster is required to obtain an opinion of a national council of a national minority on candidates for the editor of the programme in minority language of that national minority before the general direct submits his/her proposal for the appointment of the editor to the management board.
 The opinion is not mandatory.
-It is not clear how effective will be the envisaged participation of national minorities in the election of the Council (Activity 3.8.), but the efforts in the Action Plan to secure greater participation of national minorities in the area of the media are notable.
+It is not clear how effective will be the envisaged participation of national minorities in the election of the members of the Council (Activity 3.8.), but the efforts in the Action Plan to secure greater participation of national minorities in the area of the media are notable.